Last updated on November 22nd, 2023 at 12:31

 When you are finished, rinse your glass or stainless steel coffee maker with fresh water.

 Using Baking Soda And Cream Of Tartar

-You can clean your drip coffee maker or stainless steelcoffee pot with a cocktail mix of cream of tartar and baking soda.
-Fill your with cool water and add 4 to 6 teaspoons of cream of tartare and 4 to 6 tablespoons of baking soda.
+You can clean your drip coffee maker or stainless steel coffee pot with a cocktail mix of cream of tartar and baking soda.
+Fill your with cool water and add 4 to 6 teaspoons of cream of tartar and 4 to 6 tablespoons of baking soda.
 Mix the solution well.